sam-packer/SvelteKit-Duke-Shibboleth-Template/README.md

 Set `SAML_SP_PRIVATE_KEY`, `SAML_SP_CERTIFICATE`, and `SAML_IDP_CERT` as environment variables containing the full PEM content.
 The app falls back to these if the files don't exist.

+## Related

+- **[duke-identity-tools](https://github.com/sam-packer/duke-identity-tools)** — A TypeScript client for Duke's LDAP identity services.
+Use it to look up people by NetID, email, or other attributes beyond what SAML provides.
+Install with `bun add duke-identity-tools`.

 ## Reference

 - **Duke SP Registration:** https://authentication.oit.duke.edu/manager/register/sp